Can you vape CBD tincture oil? (Hint: “should you” Is the better question)

-Update November 2019: In our opinion, vaping CBD tincture oil is not safe and is irresponsible.
-Following the recent outbreak of vaping related pulmonary injury (VAPI), the FDA has recommended that the public refrains from using any products containing THC, homemade vaping products, or products obtained on the street.
+Update: In our opinion, vaping CBD tincture oil is not safe and is irresponsible.
+Following the recent outbreak of vaping related pulmonary injury (VAPI), the FDA has recommended that the public refrain from homemade vaping products or products obtained on the street.
 Read the full FDA report here.

 For many consumers of e-liquid products, vaping is about more than getting your daily dose of nicotine.
-These days, a considerable percentage of vapers use their electronic pod mods, shisha sticks, and tank systems to medicate a variety of illnesses and disorders.
-This is done with CBD and terpene-infused e-liquids, which ameliorate the symptoms of anything from chronic anxiety to Parkinson’s disease.
+These days, a considerable percentage of vapers use their vape products like electronic pod mods, shisha sticks, and tank systems to medicate a variety of illnesses and disorders.
+This is done with CBD vape juice and terpene-infused e-liquids, which ameliorate the symptoms of anything from chronic anxiety to Parkinson’s disease.

-But what if you find yourself in a state where cannabis consumption is illegal?
-In countries like Japan, for example, cannabis and hemp usage are still frowned upon by the government.
-This means CBD e-liquids are unavailable at vape shops, and can’t be mailed in from overseas.
+But what if you find yourself in a state where cannabis consumption and CBD products are illegal?
+In countries like Japan, for example, cannabis, CBD, and hemp usage are still frowned upon by the government.
+This means CBD vape oil is unavailable at vape shops, and can’t be mailed in from overseas.
 However, CBD oil is legal for medicinal purposes, specifically in tincture form.
-This has led to some overseas vapers posting on message boards to ask whether or not vaping tinctures is safe.
-In this post, we go over everything you need to consider before giving it a try.
+This has led to some overseas vapers posting on CBD message boards to ask “Can you vape tincture?” and whether or not it’s safe.
+In this post, we go over everything you need to consider before vaping CBD or CBD tinctures.

 Are There Major Risks to Vaping CBD Tincture Oil?